bencej98/Etch-a-Sketch/README.md

 The aim of this project is to have fun with the game and draw anything you like.

-The game is hosted with github pages and you can visit is via this link: https://bencej98.github.io/Etch-a-Sketch/
+The game is hosted with github pages and you can visit it via this link: https://bencej98.github.io/Etch-a-Sketch/

 ## Structure: